By Kate Russell

 Make quality standards, deadlines, and measures of success clear.
 This will help to build an effective team outside of the office.

 OKRs (objectives and key results) is a popular framework for teams to define goals, track progress, and assess results.
+Check the OKR business examples here.
 The framework makes expectations, goals, and achievements explicit.

 You can create individual OKRs as well as OKRs for teams.
 By making them visible in a team project board or worksheet, you help your team keep themselves on track.
 You also encourage the team’s investment in a successful remote environment.